nodejs/node/doc/onboarding.md

 This document is an outline of the things we tell new Collaborators at their onboarding session.

-* Prior to the onbaording session, add the new Collaborators to [the Collaborators team](https://github.com/orgs/nodejs/teams/collaborators).
+* Prior to the onboarding session, add the new Collaborators to [the Collaborators team](https://github.com/orgs/nodejs/teams/collaborators).

 ## **thank you** for doing this